emmathornton/practise/README.md

 # practise

-this is set up to practise pushing to github. written in R studio.
+this is set up to practise pushing to github. written in R studio. hello please make this work